walmartlabs/concord-website/training/includes/concord-1-beginner-4-details.md

 ```

 Note:
-- uses JavaScript impl for Java Scritping API which includes extensions like print
+- uses JavaScript impl for Java Scripting API which includes extensions like print

 ## Questions?